Training is available for a wide variety of people in the SCT training system – people with many different levels of energy, interest and commitment.

 To find out more about each training level, explore the different tab headings above.

 In exploring SCT you can attend training events once or as many times as you find useful.
-Some find the training groups valuable for their own development; others want to learn the theoretical approach well enough to compare it to their own; others use elements of theory and technique in their current practical applications.
+Some find the training groups valuable for their own development; others want to learn the theoretical approach well enough to compare it to their own; others may bring functional subgrouping into their work.
+At the Intermediate level, members may use other SCT methods, with consultation from an SCT Practitioner.

 At this level of participation, you are your own guide, sipping or drinking deeply as your interest and resources permit.
 We have open training events throughout the US and Europe as well as on the SCTRI telebridge.